welcome to Waxahachie TX. About this county seat just south of Dallas

 Government & Regional Collaboration

 Waxahachie operates under a council–manager government, with Mayor Billie Wallace and a five-member city council at the helm (Wikipedia).
 The city is a voluntary member of the North Central Texas Council of Governments (NCTCOG), a regional planning association serving 16 counties and 169 local governments, which fosters cooperation on transportation, environmental management, and emergency preparedness (Wikipedia).
+As county seat for Ellis County, Waxahachie TX has several courts and courthouses.
+For information on the various courts, visit Ellis County Courts Information.

 Economy & Industry